SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 - **ConfigMaps in Depth**: Gain a deeper understanding of [ConfigMaps](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) and how they enable flexible configurations for containerized applications.

 ## Community Resources
 The Kubernetes community is a vibrant and collaborative ecosystem where users, developers, and contributors come together to share knowledge, solve problems, and contribute to the growth of Kubernetes.
-Here are some ways to connect and continue learning:

 - **Kubernetes Support Resources**: Visit the [Kubernetes Community Support page](https://kubernetes.io/community/) to access our Youtube channel, tutorials, examples, and guides designed to help you succeed in using Kubernetes effectively.
 - **Kubernetes Forum**: Join the discussion on the [Kubernetes Forum](https://discuss.kubernetes.io/)—an ideal place for sharing ideas, asking questions, and finding support from other Kubernetes users and developers.